-As we are a non-profit organisation, we're not paying ~$100 for a Microsoft Windows Certificate for software that doesn't get revenue.
+As I am an individual, I am not paying ~$100 for a Microsoft Windows Certificate for software that doesn't get revenue.

 My applications have either modified DLLs or need administrator to perform a certain task like opening the Registry.
 I assure you that nothing bad is happening in the background.

-This statement is untrue as our applications are incapable of logging keystrokes.
-If you want to check if our applications contain malware, you can do so by heading over to either the Hub or Vivian pages and viewing the VirusTotal results.
+This statement is untrue as my applications are incapable of logging keystrokes.
+If you want to check if my applications contain malware, you can do so by heading over to either the Hub or Vivian pages and viewing the VirusTotal results.

 This is so it fits on displays 1024x768 and above as well as phones, tablets and handhelds.

 Go to the Software page.